COVID-19 Response: The Fort Wayne Museum of Art is closed to the public until at least April 13, 2020.

 Andonian has traveled to Armenia on several occasions, and her most recent trip in summer 2019 was supported in part by the Fort Wayne Museum of Art in service of this exhibition.
 The lands of Armenia are constantly changing, and Andonian returns to refresh her series whenever she gets the opportunity.
 The newest works from the series have been acquired by FWMoA and are now part of the museum’s permanent collection.

-This exhibition is sponsored by Wayne and Linda Boyd, Sharon Eisbart Corporate Art, The James Foundation, Bob and Donna Jesse, Scott A. Miller, MD, Jeanette D. Schouweiler, John Snider and Barbara Choka-Snider, Don and Kathy Steininger, Nancy and David Stewart, Chuck and Lisa Surack and Sweetwater Sound, and Melani and Pete Wilson through their contributions to the 2019 FWMoA Annual Fund.
+This exhibition is sponsored by Tazian Enterprises in Honor of Naomi Tazian, Wayne and Linda Boyd, Sharon Eisbart Corporate Art, The James Foundation, Bob and Donna Jesse, Scott A. Miller, MD, Jeanette D. Schouweiler, John Snider and Barbara Choka-Snider, Don and Kathy Steininger, Nancy and David Stewart, Chuck and Lisa Surack and Sweetwater Sound, and Melani and Pete Wilson through their contributions to the 2019 FWMoA Annual Fund.

 Photographer Michelle Andonian traveled to the historic land of the Armenians to chase the ghosts of her ancestors.
 Her grandmother was a survivor of the Armenian genocide of 1915, the first genocide of the 20th century.
 Retracting her grandmother’s path, Andonian discovered the churches and homes that Armenians were forced to leave over 100 years ago.
 Meet the artist, tour her exhibition, and enjoy an artist talk at 6:30pm.